Invasive Species Management

 As the result of the emerging threat posed to our fisheries by various Aquatic Nuisance Species (ANS) such as New Zealand mud snails, the whirling disease parasite Myxobolus cerebralis, and Didymo (filamentous algae), many anglers, guides, outfitters, lodge, and fly shop owners have raised concerns regarding the proper care of angling equipment to help prevent the spread of these nasty aquatic hitchhikers.

 - All Competitors are required to clean their gear prior to the start of the event.

 - Cleaning agents will be available at team registration.

 - Boats used on Loch sessions will be washed down and inspected prior to entering water.

-- Boat cleaning procedure - click here
+- Boat cleaning procedures - click here

 - Tips on Careful Cleaning

 Unfortunately, there is no safe and simple, universal, one-size-fits-all, silver bullet solution for neutralizing these various invasive aquatic flora and fauna, and the chemical solutions that do come the closest to providing this guarantee are extremely harsh on equipment and not safe for the environment.
 For example, while soaking wading gear in a solution of chlorine bleach and water will kill the whirling disease parasite; repeated use of this mixture will destroy the wading gear.
 So, what can one do?
 The most workable solution is to simply inspect, clean, and whenever possible dry your fishing gear when moving between fishing locations, especially when moving from waters where ANS are known to be present.